 I was born in London to first generation Nigerian immigrants who raised me and my siblings on a council estate in Tottenham.
 It was my humble beginnings and a strict Nigerian upbringing that encouraged me to look outside of my environment to aim and aspire for more.

 I would go to school and the representation of the workplace were my teachers, who would leave their posh homes and areas to come and teach us many of whom were struggling financially from difficult backgrounds.
 Our first introduction to the working world even as children were those teachers, they were the example of many of the managers we would later encounter in the workplace.
-As a student, those teachers are the gatekeepers of our future, whether we progress onto the next year or stage. in education.
+As a student, those teachers are the gatekeepers of our future, whether we progress onto the next year or stage in education.
 In the same way, now managers in our workplaces are empowered as the career gatekeepers and often no matter the sacrifice, the hard work or even our passion for what we do, many of those managers wield their ‘power’ to obstruct or oppress our success, this is something I encountered during the early stages of my career.

-I was lost frustrated not understanding that being black and being a black woman were often the underlying issues that would affect my career.
+I was lost frustrated not understanding that being black and being a Black Woman were often the underlying issues that would affect my career.

-Asserting myself in a professional manner knowing that even with the best intentions people who saw my race before they saw me would always consider me aggressive.
+Asserting myself in a professional manner knowing that even with the best intentions people who see my race before they saw me would always consider me aggressive.
 My job was not to convince my managers that my blackness was non-offensive.
-My blackness represents struggle, history, strength and success.
+My blackness represents beauty, history, strength and success.
 I navigate the workplace knowing that true career success comes with first accepting that racism is endemic in and out of the workplace, but how I strategically navigate the world of work would determine how successful I would become.

-In a social media age where many influencers sell fantasy to their followers, I have taken the opposite approach and stripped back the veil using my social media platforms, Toya Talks Podcast, Live events and now Toya Talks Master Classes and candid approach to enable black women to discover the realities of what it takes to navigate the world of work and use those tools to light the path of their own success.
+In a social media age where many influencers sell fantasy to their followers, I have taken the opposite approach and stripped back the veil using my social media platforms, Toya Talks Podcast, Live events and now Toya Talks Master Classes and candid approach to enable Black Women to discover the realities of what it takes to navigate the world of work and use those tools to light the path of their own success.